 - Investigates complaints, makes findings on those complaints, and, when warranted, makes recommendations on discipline to the SFPD Chief of Police and/or Police Commission;

 - Makes policy recommendations concerning SFPD policies, practices and procedures; and

 - Performs community outreach.

-Historically, the OCC responded to the scene of each OIS incident to obtain a general understanding of what occurred but did not begin any type of investigation unless and until someone filed a complaint regarding the incident with the office.
-On June 7, 2016, the voters of San Francisco overwhelmingly passed Proposition D, an initiative ordinance amending the Administrative Code to require the OCC to “investigate any incident occurring within the City in which a San Francisco police officer fires a gun killing or physically injuring someone.
+Historically, the DPA responded to the scene of each OIS incident to obtain a general understanding of what occurred but did not begin any type of investigation unless and until someone filed a complaint regarding the incident with the office.
+On June 7, 2016, the voters of San Francisco overwhelmingly passed Proposition D, an initiative ordinance amending the Administrative Code to require the DPA to “investigate any incident occurring within the City in which a San Francisco police officer fires a gun killing or physically injuring someone.

 Two Separate, Concurrent Investigations: Criminal & Administrative

 OIS incidents mandate two separate, but concurrent, immediate investigations: criminal and administrative.